indigo-dc/deep-dashboard/README.md

 # Running the dashboard

-The simplest way is to use the Docker container that is provided.
-You can build the container with:
+The simplest way is to use the Docker compose with the compose file that is provided.

+First of all, you would need to define a `docker/local.env` file, containing the aforementioned minimal configuration.

+Then you can build the containers needed, and start the Docker compose with:

+    make docker-compose-build
-    make docker-build
+    make docker-compose-run

-Then you can run it with the following command (assuming that you have configured your dashboard in a file named `dashboard-config.conf`:
+If you wish to use a different environment file, you can do so, indicating it with the `COMPOSE_LOCAL_ENV` environment variable:

-    CONFIG_FILE=dashboard-config.conf make docker-run
+    COMPOSE_LOCAL_ENV=foo.env make (...)

-Or, directly with Docker, pulling the Docker image from Docker Hub:
+Or, directly with Docker compose:

-    docker run -ti -p 80:80 -v /path/to/dashboard-config.conf:/etc/deep-dashboard/dashboard.conf indigodatacloud/deep-dashboard
+    docker-compose -f docker/docker-compose.yml build
+    docker-compose -f docker/docker-compose.yml --compatibility up --force-recreate

 # Acknowledgements